 Loan Processors Are Very Important

-- Processors assist brokers and loan officers
+- Loan processors assist mortgage brokers and loan officers

-- By compiling important paperwork
+- By compiling important paperwork from the borrower

-- And looking out for any red flags
+- And looking out for any red flags along the way

 - Before submitting the loan file to the underwriter